 The City offers its employees a deferred compensation plan created in accordance with Internal Revenue Code ("IRC"), Section 457.
-The plan, administered by the ICMA Retirement Corporation, available to all City employees, permits them to defer a portion of their salaries until future years.
+The plan, administered by the MissionSquare Retirement (formerly known as ICMA Retirement Corporation), available to all City employees, permits them to defer a portion of their salaries until future years.
 Participation in the plan is optional.
-The deferred compensation is generally not available to employees until termination, retirement, death or the hardship distribution criteria, as defined in IRC Section 457.
+The deferred compensation is generally not available to employees until termination, retirement, death or under the hardship distribution criteria, as defined in IRC Section 457.
 The assets of the plan are held in trust and are the sole property of the participants; therefore, no balances or financial information is reported in the basic financial statements.